-2. Definitions
+B. Definitions

-Concept of Operational Resilience 3.
+C. Concept of Operational Resilience

-- 3.1.
-The Central Bank considers Operational Resilience to be the ability of a firm, and the financial services sector as a whole, to identify and prepare for, respond and adapt to, recover and learn from an operational disruption. - 3.2.
-An operationally resilient firm is able to recover its critical or important business services from a significant unplanned disruption, while minimising impact and protecting its customers and the integrity of the financial system. - 3.3.
+The Central Bank considers operational resilience to be the ability of a firm, and the financial services sector as a whole, to identify and prepare for, respond and adapt to, recover and learn from an operational disruption.

+An operationally resilient firm is able to recover its critical or important business services from a significant unplanned disruption, while minimising impact and protecting its customers and the integrity of the financial system.

 The first step in becoming operationally resilient is accepting that disruptive events will occur, and that these events will need to be managed effectively.
-A firm needs to have forward-looking plans that can be applied across a range of potential disruptions.
+A firm needs to have forwardlooking plans that can be applied across a range of potential disruptions.
 A firm should proactively prepare to withstand and adapt to disruptions that will inevitably occur.

-- 3.4.
-The Central Bank sees the management of a firm's operational risk and resilience as a unified approach that is integrated into the firm's governance structures.
-Operational resilience is an evolution of operational risk and business continuity management and, as such, should be aligned with existing or developing frameworks in these areas. - 3.5.
+The Central Bank sees the management of a firm's operational risk and resilience as an aligned approach that is integrated into the firm's governance structures.
+Operational resilience is an evolution of operational risk and business continuity management and, as such, should be aligned with existing or developing frameworks in these areas.

 Operational risk management is focused on minimising risk, through development of controls that reduce the impact and probability of an operational event occurring.
 Operational resilience goes beyond this and promotes a deeper understanding of a firm's business and all the steps/activities involved in delivering its critical or important business services.
-It focuses on building capabilities to deal with risk events when they materialise, rather than purely focusing on building defences to prevent risk events from occurring. - 3.6.
+It focuses on building capabilities to deal with risk events when they materialise, rather than purely focusing on building defences to prevent risk events from occurring.

 Continuity of critical or important business services is an essential component of being operationally resilient, although operational resilience is much wider than just continuity and recovery.
-Operational resilience requires coordination between risk management, business continuity management (BCM), incident management, third party risk management, Information Communication Technology (ICT) and cyber risk and recovery and resolution planning. - 3.7.
+Operational resilience requires coordination between risk management, business continuity management (BCM), incident management, third party risk management, Information Communication Technology (ICT) and cyber risk, and recovery and resolution planning.

 A firm's operational resilience strategy should be cause agnostic and flexible enough to adapt to different types of disruption.
-Resilience is not about what happens to a firm, but rather, how a firm responds when an incident does occur.
+Resilience is not about what happens to a firm, but rather, how a firms is able to withstand and respond to an incident when it does occur.

-Value of Operational Resilience 4.
+D. Value of Operational Resilience

-4.1.
 An operational disruption can threaten the viability of individual firms, impact customers and other market participants, and ultimately affect financial stability.
 A firm needs to consider all of these risks when assessing the appropriate levels of resilience of the business services it provides.
 Operational resilience benefits the firm itself by strengthening its ability to remain a viable ongoing concern.
 At both an individual firm level and a sectoral level, operational resilience is critical to supporting services to customers and supporting the wider economy.